trapexit/mergerfs/README.md

 preserving paths.

-This catches a lot of new users off guard but changing the default would break the setup for many existing users.
+This catches a lot of new users off guard but changing the default would break the setup for many existing users and this policy is the safest policy as it will not change the general layout of the existing filesystems.
 If you do not care about path preservation and wish your files to be spread across all your filesystems change to `mfs` or similar policy as described above.
 If you do want path preservation you'll need to perform the manual act of creating paths on the filesystems you want the data to land on before transferring your data.
 Setting `func.mkdir=epall` can simplify managing path preservation for `create`.
 Or use `func.mkdir=rand` if you're interested in just grouping together directory content by filesystem.

 #### Do hardlinks work?